Frequently Asked Questions

 Handicapped cabins are subject to availability, and are very limited in number.
 These cabins should only be utilized by those individuals who are confined to a wheelchair.

-Our entire group will be booked in late dining.
+Our entire group will be booked in late dining (7:30 pm).
 You may request early dining, however this seating will conflict with seminars and social events planned for the group.
 Everyone from the group will sit together in the dining room.

 You will receive your Customized Itinerary and Know Before You Go booklet approximately 30 days prior to sailing.
 Packets will be sent to the address indicated on your cruise application.
 If you prefer to have your packet delivered elsewhere please contact The Cruise & Vacation Authority, no less than 45 days prior to departure.